estructura-app-vue

 • Files in src/assets/ are processed by the bundle (they can be imported via modules and optimized, etc)

-• Files in public/ are copied without modifications to the root of the server when we build the application
+• Files in public/ are copied without modifications to the server root when we build the application